 The Maximum acceptable file size up to now is: 1024 MB.

-The Import Data wizard enables you to import both a tabular datastructure and data from a file in a single workflow.
+The Import Data wizard enables you to import both a tabular datastructure and data in a single workflow.
+Import a file follows the following steps.

 In the first step an existing file containing both your data and the names of the variables needs to be selected.
 You can either select a file from your local computer or a file that has been uploaded to the server prior to starting the Upload Wizard.
 The second option is designed for files larger than 4 MB that may take several minutes to transfer.
 The wizard supports file formats of Microsoft Excel (*.xlsm, *.xlsx).
 Once a file has been successfully selected, click the Next button to proceed to the next step.